vedghuikhedkar/ML-Project/README.md

 | Primary Color ID   | 17           | 16              | ❌       |
 | Secondary Color ID | 16           | 16              | ✅       |

+# 📝 Notes

+- The dataset is **not included** in this repository due to NDA restrictions.
+- Results are dependent on validation splits and class distributions.
+- This project focuses on **academic experimentation** rather than production deployment.
+- Model performance can be improved further using:
+  - Pre-trained embeddings (e.g., word or sentence embeddings)
+  - Image feature extraction using CNNs
+  - Multi-task learning architectures to jointly predict all attributes

+---

+# 👤 Author

+**Ved Ghuikhedkar**
+Machine Learning
+Spring 2024